 SOLLENTE, THE SHROUDED MOTHER

-Unlike the Humans of Orbis and their different religions, the Nasivern race’s fervent faith and devotion is centered around a deity never before heard in Orbis: Sollente, the Shrouded and Merciful Mother.
+Unlike the humans of Orbis and their different religions, the fervent faith and devotion that the Nasivern race professes is centered around a deity not mentioned in any of Orbis’s religious beliefs: Sollente, the Shrouded and Merciful Mother.

-According to the Nasivern’s own tattered history, if you were to chart a comparison timeline between the tale of the Nasivern and that of the Humans of Orbis, the worship of Sollente as a deity is over three millennia old.
+According to the Nasivern’s own tattered history, the worship of Sollente as a deity is over three millennia old.

 If you distill the core tenets of this faith, the worship of Sollente and her teachings are centered around simple concepts, such as mercy, redemption, hope, and the preservation of all life.
-Mentions of the Nasivern being heritors of a great sin and an Eternal Mandate also serve as fundamental pillars of this faith.
+Mentions of the Nasivern being heritors of a great sin and the imposition of an Eternal Mandate are also fundamental pillars of this faith.

-The teachings of Sollente and her Eternal Mandate dictated the pace for much of the evolution of Nasivern’s culture and achievements.
-The origins of the Absolute Doctrine, the Nasivern’s ultimate fighting principle, are inexorably intertwined with the devotion of Mother Sollente.
+The teachings of Sollente and her Eternal Mandate dictated much of the pace of the evolution of the Nasivern’s culture and achievements — even the origins of the Absolute Doctrine, the Nasivern’s ultimate fighting principle, are inexorably intertwined with the devotion of Mother Sollente.

 All historical depictions of Sollente portray her as a tall woman with long hair, wearing a dress that covers most of her body, aside from her bare feet, arms, and hands.
-The upper half of her face is concealed by a shroud, the rest of her face is visible from the nose down.
-Her mouth is shown with a stern yet serene expression — never smiling.
+The upper half of her face is concealed by a shroud, while the rest of her face is visible from the nose down.
+Her mouth is shown with a stern yet serene expression.

-Sollente’s right hand is always shown raised above, with her index finger pointing straight towards the heavens, a gesture often seen in the practitioners of the Absolute Doctrine.
-Her left hand, however, is portrayed lowered and with her palm extended wide open, as if she was inviting her children to grab her hand so that she can pull them from darkness.
+Sollente’s right hand is always shown raised above, with her index finger pointing straight towards the heavens, a gesture often carried out by practitioners of the Absolute Doctrine.
+Her left hand, however, is portrayed lowered and with her palm extended wide open, inviting her children to hold her hand so that she can pull them from sin.

-The tale of Sollente and the pillars of her faith owe their origins to the Nasivern’s creation myth, through hypothetical events that took place during a lost era known as the Primal Age.
-The song of the Primal Nasivern not only narrates the origins of the Nasivern race as a whole, but also explains the origins of Sollente’s faith and their self imposed title of “Heirs of Sin.”
+The devotion of Sollente and the pillars of her faith owes its origins to the Nasivern’s own creation myths, events that allegedly took place during a lost era known as the Primal Age.
+The song of the Primal Nasivern not only narrates the origins of the Nasivern race as a whole, but also explains the origins of Sollente’s faith and the circumstances that let the Nasivern to adopt the title of “Heirs of Sin.”

 THE PRIMAL SIN

-The Nasivern firmly believe that the gift of life was spread long ago, in a timeless time, by a group of Gods that rose from their thrones to shape creation across the stars.
+The Nasivern firmly believe that the gift of life was spread long ago by a group of Gods that rose from their thrones to shape creation across the stars.
 Sollente herself is not credited with the creation and birth of the Primal Nasivern — instead, their creation is attributed to another deity, whose name has been erased by time.

-This forgotten deity molded and shaped the Primal Nasivern to act as the antithesis of his peers’ grand design, to stop and unmake their hard work, and reset all to what it should be: a cold, empty void.
+This forgotten deity molded and shaped the Primal Nasivern to act as the antithesis of his peers’ grand designs, to unmake their hard work, and reset all to what it should be: a cold, empty void.

-The Soulless Primal Nasivern, bolstered by their creator’s rage, rose up in defiance of all life, committing the most abhorrent attrocities across the cosmos, wiping nascent civilizations, razing entire worlds — and committing their greatest transgression: the murder of one of the Gods.
+The Soulless Primal Nasivern, bolstered by their creator’s rage, rose up in defiance of all life, committing the most abhorrent atrocities across the cosmos, wiping nascent civilizations, razing entire worlds — and committing their greatest transgression, the murder of one of the Gods.

 This great sin committed by the Primal Nasivern was a point of no return that that gave forth to the Ancient War of the Gods, the greatest war that ever was or ever will be, where an incalculable loss of life and destruction allegedly took place, changing the course of the galaxy forever.